-If you are a department or program chair, once every member of your unit has turned in their grades, you should receive an email with all of the reports for your unit.
+If you are a department or program chair, once every member of your unit has turned in their grades, you should receive an email notification with a link to a shared SCS-GoogleDrive for your academic unit.
+This folder is also shared with the Dean of Faculty’s Office by default.
 These reports are generated based on faculty FTE allocation, which does not always align with course subject.
 Please note that this can take weeks, depending on when all the grades are turned in.
 If you feel you’re missing a set of reports, please let us know.

 Access to Past SCS Reports

 You can view your own SCS reports going back to Spring 2007 in the Williams Student Records system.
 See here for instructions.
 You can also see your private feedback (“blue sheets”) reports going back to Spring 2020.
 If you need copies of someone else’s reports, please contact the Dean of Faculty’s Office.
 Be advised that requests for an individual’s SCS reports to be sent to someone else must come either from that individual or from their department or program chair.